helium/HIP/0124-securing-iot-governance-through-staking-rewards.md

 Total daily IOT emissions will increase by the amount of rewards emitted to veIOT holders.

+The Helium foundation have confirmed that they will develop and implement the code required by this HIP.

 ### Existing veIOT Stakers

 Current veIOT stakers will start to receive rewards for their lockups, and can decay/unlock their positions as normal.